Recommended 7 days Sicily itinerary: the perfect road trip to see the best of Sicily in 7 days. Updated Nov. 2020

 This location means that the island gets a typical Mediterranean climate with short, mild winters and very hot summers, with pleasant fall and spring months.

-The sun here is relentless and sightseeing will expose you the worse of it.
+The sun here is relentless and sightseeing will expose you to the worst of it.

 At a glance, this is what to expect in each season.